|Bwa Butterfly mask

 |Bwa butterfly mask

-This object is currently in the exhibition: "Native Arts of the World...At Home in Colorado - The Douglas Society Collects"
+This object was in the exhibition: "Native Arts of the World...At Home in Colorado - The Douglas Society Collects"

 8 feet long (96 inches or 244 cm)

 This mask is a nicely rendered example, but it is made specifically for the collecting market or was made to be performed and sold in my opinion.

 |The photo above was taken by PNTA Event Services in Seattle at the Seattle's Woodland Park Zoo.

 Seattle's Woodland Park Zoo’s 30th Annual Jungle Party in July of 2006 was themed 'Africa ~ Unmask the Mystery'.

 The event coordinator for the party contacted me because they wanted to use an image of my Bwa butterfly mask over one of the